Meet Our Staff

 “By working together, my Advocates and I are making a difference in the lives of children and families.”

 Brenda has been with New Mexico Kids Matter for two years as an Advocate Coach.
-She is a lifelong resident of New Mexico and I have been married for 27 years.
+She is a lifelong resident of New Mexico and has been married for 27 years.
 She is also a mom of four children: 28-year-old daughter Danielle, 24-year-old twins Sierra and Sebastian and 18-year-old daughter Celeste.
 Brenda has a background in Early Childhood education and working with individuals with disabilities.

 “I truly believe in New Mexico Kids Matter and the work that we do.”